RyanMagyar/billboard-rewind/EndUser.md

-End User Agreement (Terms of Service)
+# End User Agreement (Terms of Service)

 Last Updated: April 4, 2025

 Welcome to Playlist Rewind!
 By using our service, you agree to comply with the following terms.
 If you do not agree, please do not use our service.

+---

-1. Description of Service
+## 1. Description of Service

 Playlist Rewind allows users to generate Spotify playlists based on historical Billboard chart data.
 Our app scrapes publicly available Billboard charts and matches songs to Spotify’s catalog to create playlists.

+---

-2. User Responsibilities
+## 2. User Responsibilities

-You must have a valid Spotify account to use Playlist Rewind.
+- You must have a valid Spotify account to use Playlist Rewind.

-You agree to use this service only for personal, non-commercial purposes.
+- You agree to use this service only for personal, non-commercial purposes.

-You will not misuse the service, attempt to reverse-engineer it, or exploit it in a way that violates Spotify’s terms of service or copyright laws.
+- You will not misuse the service, attempt to reverse-engineer it, or exploit it in a way that violates Spotify’s terms of service or copyright laws.

-You acknowledge that playlist accuracy may vary due to song availability on Spotify.
+- You acknowledge that playlist accuracy may vary due to song availability on Spotify.

+---

-3. Third-Party Services
+## 3. Third-Party Services

-Playlist Rewind integrates with the Spotify Web API to create playlists.
+- Playlist Rewind integrates with the Spotify Web API to create playlists.

-We do not store any Spotify user data beyond what is necessary for authentication and playlist creation.
+- We do not store any Spotify user data beyond what is necessary for authentication and playlist creation.

+---

-4. Disclaimers & Limitation of Liability
+## 4. Disclaimers & Limitation of Liability

-We do not guarantee the accuracy or availability of songs on Spotify.
+- We do not guarantee the accuracy or availability of songs on Spotify.

-Playlist Rewind is not affiliated with Spotify or Billboard.
+- Playlist Rewind is not affiliated with Spotify or Billboard.

-We are not responsible for any disruptions, data loss, or changes to Spotify’s API that may affect the app’s functionality.
+- We are not responsible for any disruptions, data loss, or changes to Spotify’s API that may affect the app’s functionality.

+---

-5. Termination
+## 5. Termination

 We reserve the right to suspend or terminate your access to Playlist Rewind at any time if you violate these terms.

+---

+Thank you for using Playlist Rewind! 🎵